 « Les nickels de l’initiative », a sponsorship program

 This sponsorship program, launched by SLN in 1992, is an annual competition open to associations, clubs, and individuals.
 To be eligible, proposals must meet specific criteria: they must be sustainable, innovative, non-profit, and carried out in New Caledonia, for New Caledonians.
-Over the course of the first 26 competitions, a total of 290 proposals have won a combined 125 million CFP francs in donations.
+Over the course of the first 29 competitions, more than 300 projects have won a combined 130 million CFP francs in donations.